-The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in April 2016 and February 2014.
-Both the GX85 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX85) and an APS-C sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in April 2016 and February 2014.
+Both the GX85 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX85) and an APS-C (A6000) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (7 percent) than the Panasonic GX85.
 Moreover, the A6000 is markedly lighter (19 percent) than the GX85.
 In this context, it is worth noting that neither the GX85 nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GX85) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.